laserkestrel/starmap/README.md

 # Credits

 Thanks to; <BR>
-https://github.com/astronexus/HYG-Database for the source of astronomical data. https://github.com/SFML/cmake-sfml-project for the project boilerplate code/template.
+https://github.com/astronexus/HYG-Database for the source of astronomical data.<BR>
+https://github.com/SFML/cmake-sfml-project for the project boilerplate code/template.<BR>
 Michael from www.dream-ware.co.uk for use of the Elite Frontier TTF font.

 # Configuration

 scaleFactor - The number of parsecs across the width of the display.
-(1 Parsec ~ 3.26156 Light Years) sleepTimeMillis - Debugging, introduce artificial pause between each loop of code.
-Should be 0 for full performance. worldSeed - Not used anymore.
-Was used in previous datasets where no angular or distance information available. quadtreeSearchSize - used to strike a balance for how small the map is divided up. default 128 for around 150,000 starss. font - to be implemented summaryShowPerProbe - show console debug info on each probe at end of simulation. summaryShowFooter - show console  summary at end of simulation.
+(1 Parsec ~ 3.26156 Light Years)<BR>
+sleepTimeMillis - Debugging, introduce artificial pause between each loop of code.
+Should be 0 for full performance.<BR>
+worldSeed - Not used anymore.
+Was used in previous datasets where no angular or distance information available.<BR>
+quadtreeSearchSize - used to strike a balance for how small the map is divided up. default 128 for around 150,000 stars.<BR>
+font - to be implemented<BR>
+summaryShowPerProbe - show console debug info on each probe at end of simulation.<BR>
+summaryShowFooter - show console  summary at end of simulation.<BR>

 ## Useful build commands